-7.3.3 Genetic Algorithms
+3.3 Genetic Algorithms

-Genetic Algorithms (GA) introduced by John Holland and extended by David Goldberg are wide applied and highly successful EA variant.
-Basic workflow of original (standard) generational GA (GGA) is (see also Fig. 7.4):
+Genetic Algorithms Genetic Algorithms (GA) introduced by John Holland and extended by David Goldberg are wide applied and highly successful EA variant.
+Basic workflow of original (standard) generational GA (GGA) is:

-- 1. Define objective function - Encode initial population of possible solutions as fixed length binary strings and evaluate chromosomes in initial population using objective function

-- Create new population (evolutionary search for better solutions) - a.
+- 1. Define objective function - 2.
+Encode initial population of possible solutions as fixed length binary strings and evaluate chromosomes in initial population using objective function - 3.
+Create new population (evolutionary search for better solutions) - a.
 Select suitable chromosomes for reproduction (parents) - Apply crossover operator on parents with respect to crossover probability to produce new chromosomes (known as offspring) - c.
 Apply mutation operator on offspring chromosomes with respect to mutation probability.
 Add newly constituted chromosomes to new population - d.
 Until the size of new population is smaller than size of current population go back to (a). - e.
 Replace current population by new population - 4.
 Evaluate current population using objective function - Check termination criteria; if not satisfied go back to (3).

 Many variants of standard generational GA have been proposed.
-The differences are mostly in particular selection, crossover, mutation and replacement strategy [14].
+The differences are mostly in particular selection, crossover, mutation and replacement strategy [12].
 Different high-level approach is represented by steady-state Genetic Algorithms (SSGA).
-In GGA, in one iteration is replaced whole population [8] or fundamental part of population [28] while SSGA replace only few individuals at time and never whole population.
+In GGA, in one iteration is replaced whole population [7] or fundamental part of population [26] while SSGA replace only few individuals at time and never whole population.
 This method is more accurate model of what happens in the nature and allows exploiting promising individuals as soon as they are created.
-However, no evidence that SSGA are fundamentally better than GGA was found [28].
+However, no evidence that SSGA are fundamentally better than GGA was found [26].

+Fig. 3.
+Iterative phase of Genetic Algorithm

-7.3.4 Genetic Programming
+3.4 Genetic Programming

-Genetic Programming by John Koza is referred as special case [28] or an extension [18] to GA.
-Encoded individuals (chromosomes) have hierarchical structure, unlimited size and they are often modeled as tree structures.
-So can be modeled mathematical formulas, logical expressions or even whole computer programs (i.e., Lisp programs).
-Genetic programming is a native tool for modeling and artificial evolution of search queries.
+Genetic Programming by John Koza is referred as special case [26] or an ex-tension [16] to GA.
+Encoded individuals (chromosomes) have hierarchical structure, unlimited size and they are often modelled as tree structures.
+So can be modelled mathematical formulas, logical expressions or even whole computer programs (i.e. Lisp programs).
+Genetic programming is a native tool for modelling and artificial evolution of search queries.

-7.4 Evolutionary Techniques and Fuzzy Logic Principles in IRS
+4 Evolutionary Techniques and Fuzzy Logic Principles in IRS

 Fuzzy theory, as a framework describing formally the concepts of vagueness, imprecision, uncertainty and inconsistency provide interesting extensions to the area of information retrieval.
 Imprecision and vagueness are present in natural language and take part in real-world human communication.
-User friendly and flexible advanced IRS should be able to offer user interface for non experienced users allowing natural deployment of these concepts in user-system interaction for more effective information retrieval.
+User friendly and flexible advanced IRS should be able to offer user interface for non experienced users allowing natural deployment of these concepts in usersystem interaction for more effective information retrieval.

-IR models exploiting fuzzy techniques can overcome some of the limitations pointed out in first part of this chapter [15].
+IR models exploiting fuzzy techniques can overcome some of the limitations pointed out in first part of this article [13].
 They support different grades of document-query relevance, cut inaccuracies and oversimplifications happening during document indexing and introduce the concepts of vagueness and imprecision in query language.

-7.4.1 Genetic Algorithms in Information Retrieval
+4.1 Genetic Algorithms in Information Retrieval

 Multiple works have been recently published in the area of IR and search query optimization as this topic becomes increasingly challenging.
 The use of various evolutionary algorithms was proposed at multiple stages of the information retrieval process.
-Fan et al. [9] introduced genetic ranking function discovery framework.
-Nyongesa and Maleki-dizaji [21] used evolutionary interactive evolutionary learning for user modeling.
+Fan et. al. [8] introduced genetic ranking function discovery framework.
+Nyongesa and Maleki-dizaji [19] used evolutionary interactive evolutionary learning for user modelling.